jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

 (3) Despite subsection (1), if an application for renewal of a licence is made before the expiry of the licence, the licence continues in force until the application for renewal is determined.
 (4) Sections 8 to 12 apply to an application for renewal of a licence as if the application were an application for a licence.
 (5) A renewed licence is to be treated for all purposes as a new licence issued under section 9 or section 10, as applicable.
-(6) A licence holder may, at any time, return his or her licence to the Licensing Authority, in which case the licence expires on the date on which the licence (and all certified copies) are received by the Licensing Authority.
+(6) A licence holder may, at any time, return his or her licence to a Licensing Authority, in which case the licence expires on the date on which the licence (and all certified copies) are received by the Licensing Authority.

 ### 16 Cancellation of licences
-(1) The Licensing Authority must cancel a licence,— (a) in the case of a licence held by an individual, if the licence holder ceases to be eligible to hold a certificate; or (b) in the case of a licence held by a company,—
+(1) A Licensing Authority must cancel a licence,—
+  (a) in the case of a licence held by an individual, if the licence holder ceases to be eligible to hold a certificate; or (b) in the case of a licence held by a company,—
     (i) if any person concerned in the management of the company is not eligible, or ceases to be eligible, to hold a certificate; or
     (ii) if the company is disqualified (under section 10(3)) from holding a licence; or (c) in either case, if the Licensing Authority is satisfied that the licence was issued by fraud or mistake.
-(2) The Licensing Authority must cancel a licence held by a company if the company is convicted of an offence (other than an offence punishable by no more than a fine not exceeding $2,000) under this Act, unless the Licensing Authority is satisfied that there are special reasons why the company’s licence should not be cancelled.
+(2) A Licensing Authority must cancel a licence held by a company if the company is convicted of an offence (other than an offence punishable by no more than a fine not exceeding $2,000) under this Act, unless the Licensing Authority is satisfied that there are special reasons why the company’s licence should not be cancelled.
-(3) The Licensing Authority may not cancel a company’s licence under subsection (1)﻿(b)﻿(i) if— (a) the person concerned in the management of a company has joined the company since it obtained its licence; and (b) within 2 weeks of the person joining, the company has applied to the Licensing Authority to check that the person is eligible to be issued with a certificate; and
+(3) A Licensing Authority may not cancel a company’s licence under subsection (1)﻿(b)﻿(i) if— (a) the person concerned in the management of a company has joined the company since it obtained its licence; and (b) within 2 weeks of the person joining, the company has applied to the Licensing Authority to check that the person is eligible to be issued with a certificate; and
   (c) either—
     (i) the Licensing Authority, has not yet determined whether or not the person is eligible to hold a certificate; or (ii) the Licensing Authority has advised the company, in writing, that the person is not eligible to hold a certificate, but less than 2 weeks has elapsed since the advice was sent.
 (4) A cancellation must be in writing, with reasons, and state the date on which the cancellation takes effect.
-(5) A licence holder commits an offence, and is liable on conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to return a cancelled licence, and every certified copy of it, to the Licensing Authority immediately upon cancellation of the licence.
+(5) A licence holder commits an offence, and is liable on conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to return a cancelled licence, and every certified copy of it, to a Licensing Authority immediately upon cancellation of the licence.

 ### 17 Updating licence information
-(1) If any of the details that were included on the licence application change (for example, new places of business are added or a person concerned in the management of the company leaves), the licence holder must immediately advise the Licensing Authority of the change.
+(1) If any of the details that were included on the licence application change (for example, new places of business are added or a person concerned in the management of the company leaves), the licence holder must immediately advise a Licensing Authority of the change.
-(2) On receiving advice under subsection (1), the Licensing Authority must, if those details are reflected on the licence that has been issued, issue an amended licence (and certified copies, if applicable).
+(2) On receiving advice under subsection (1), a Licensing Authority must, if those details are reflected on the licence that has been issued, issue an amended licence (and certified copies, if applicable).
 An amended licence is not a new or renewed licence.
-(3) If an amended licence is issued, the licence holder must immediately return the old licence and any old certified copies of the licence to the Licensing Authority.
+(3) If an amended licence is issued, the licence holder must immediately return the old licence and any old certified copies of the licence to a Licensing Authority.
 (4) A licensed secondhand dealer and pawnbroker commits an offence, and is liable on conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to comply with subsection (1) or subsection (3).

 ### 18 Licences not transferable, except to temporary licence holder
 (1) A licence is not transferable, except in the situation described in subsection (2).
-(2) The Licensing Authority may transfer a licence to a temporary licence holder for a period of not more than 6 months if the temporary licence holder is—
+(2) A Licensing Authority may transfer a licence to a temporary licence holder for a period of not more than 6 months if the temporary licence holder is—
   (a) the personal representative of a deceased licence holder; or (b) the assignee in bankruptcy of a licence holder; or (c) the manager, as defined in section 2 of the Protection of Personal and Property Rights Act 1988, of a licence holder.